Upfront Commitment in Online Resource Allocation with Patient Customers: Polytope-based Resource Allocation (POLYRA) Algorithms

-\begin{itemize} \item \textbf{Inflexible Types. }If type $k \in \{M+1, \ldots, K\}$, we accept them if bucket $\bucket{k}$ can be incremented such that the new state is feasible.
-If this is possible, then we accept this type $k$ agent, allocate them a resource from the current time period $t$ and then update the state accordingly by increasing $\bucket{k}$ by one.\footnote{More precisely, under our continuous model, we find the largest value of $\epsilon \leq 1$ such that: $\stateB + \epsilon \cdot e_{k} \in \feasible$, where $e_k$ is a length $K+M$ vector with all $0$'s except a $1$ at the $k$-th index.}
+\begin{itemize}[leftmargin= *] \item \textbf{Impatient types. }If $i \in \{M+1, \ldots, K\}$, accepting such an agent would imply that we must service them using period $t$'s capacity, which means that $\bucket{i}$ would need to be incremented in $\stateB$.
+If this new state is feasible, then we accept this type $i$ agent, otherwise we reject them. \footnote{More precisely, under our continuous model, we find the largest value of $\epsilon \leq 1$ such that: $\stateB + \epsilon \cdot e_{i} \in \feasible$, where $e_i$ is a vector with $K+M$ length and all $0$'s except a $1$ at the $i$-th index.}